One of the most common ingredients we all have in our pantry is the Vinegar. Where did the word Vinegar originate from? Any guesses?

 Well, you need not struggle with these problems as applying the apple cider vinegar on the skin is very easy.

-How should the application be if there are age spots or wrinkles?
+How to Apply ACV if there are age spots or wrinkles?

 Well, in this condition, the apple cider vinegar can be applied directly on the problem area.